RubberDuckCrew/.github/README.md

 ## Contact & Support 📞

 For general questions, reach out via GitHub Discussions or open an issue in the relevant repo.

 Stay tuned, stay quacking! 🦆

-## License

-Most projects are licensed under the MIT License - see individual repositories for details.